 What are those suction cups on the inside of the tank?
 See an octopus, or at least its underside, up close.

 If you’ve ever seen a commercial for Prevagen, the memory supplement claiming to sharpen the mind, you know it’s supposedly derived from a protein in jellyfish.
-Since jellyfish have no brain, heart, blood, it’s hard to imagine a critter who desperately needs to visit the Wizard of Oz could be so useful.
+Since jellyfish have no brain, heart, or blood, it’s hard to imagine a critter who desperately needs to visit the Wizard of Oz could be so useful.
 Maybe that’s why the benefits of Prevagen are largely unsubstantiated.
-Still, Jellyfish are an important component in the ocean food web, and their graceful and seamless movements are mesmerizing.
+Still, jellyfish are an important component in the ocean food web, and their graceful and seamless movements are mesmerizing.

 See the Japanese Spider Crab while you’re here, but a word of warning, these are deeper sea creatures who are used to the dark.
 Be mindful of signs that say “no flash photography” because if you miss the signs and accidentally forget to turn off your flash, aquarium workers will materialize from nowhere to confront you.
 True story.

 - Gator Alley features an American alligator and a white gator.
 Let’s hope that glass partition holds!

 - The Dangerous and Deadly wing features beautiful but deadly critters like piranhas, snakes, eels, and lionfish.

 - See the seahorses—they are amazingly smaller than they are depicted in National Geographic.